 During gather operations, BLM records data including sex and age distribution, reproduction, survival, condition class information (using the Henneke rating system), color, size, and other information, along with the disposition of that animal (removed or released).
 Consistent with BLM IM 2009-062, hair follicle samples would be acquired every 2 or 3 gathers from wild horses that would be released to determine whether the herd is maintaining acceptable genetic diversity (e.g., avoiding inbreeding depression and maintaining, at a minimum, the current level of heterozygosity).
-Discussion of the last genetic report is in Section 3.2.1 within the Cedar Mountain HMA, could be made, to augment genetic diversity in the Cedar Mountain herd, as measured by observed heterozygosity, if the results of genetic monitoring indicate that that is prudent.
+Discussion of the last genetic report is in Section 3.2.1.

-As outlined in design feature (DF) DF-1 in Table 4, periodic introduction of a small number of studs or mares from a different HMA, with desired characteristics similar to the wild horses
+As outlined in design feature (DF) DF-1 in Table 4, periodic introduction of a small number of studs or mares from a different HMA, with desired characteristics similar to the wild horses within the Cedar Mountain HMA, could be made, to augment genetic diversity in the Cedar Mountain herd, as measured by observed heterozygosity, if the results of genetic monitoring indicate that it is prudent.

-BLM would fit some wild horses with GPS and very high frequency (VHF) radio collars and tags with the intent to collect high spatial and temporal resolution information for recording freeroaming wild horse movement, locations, and for other monitoring purposes, including but not limited to effectiveness of population inventories, demographics, habitat use, and interactions with other resources.
+BLM, in conjunction with future approved research proposals, would fit some wild horses with GPS and very high frequency (VHF) radio collars and tags with the intent to collect high spatial and temporal resolution information for recording free-roaming wild horse movement, locations, and for other monitoring purposes, including but not limited to effectiveness of population inventories, demographics, habitat use, and interactions with other resources.
 Not every treated mare would be fitted with a tracking device.
 Only female horses would be fitted with GPS collars, while males or females could have a GPS radio transmitter tag braided into their tails (Schoenecker et al. 2020).
 Once tags are braided into the tails, they would be held in place with a non-toxic, low temperature curing epoxy resin.
 Collars would only be placed on wild horses that are 3 years old or older and in Henneke body condition score 4 or greater.
-Animals that are "thin" (Henneke score of \leq 3), deformed, or who have any apparent neck problems would not be fitted with a collar.
+Animals that are "thin" (Henneke score of $\leq 3$ ), deformed, or who have any apparent neck problems would not be fitted with a collar.
 As tail tags are small (< 200g) and are not worn around the neck, they are considered of low burden to the animal and, therefore, could potentially be worn by animals in lower body condition.
 All radio collars would have a remote manual release mechanism in case of emergency and a time-release mechanism which would be programmed to release at the end of the monitoring period.
 No collars would remain on wild horses indefinitely.
-If the collar drop-off mechanism fails at the end of the monitoring period, those individual horses would be captured, and the collars manually removed.
+If the collar dropoff mechanism fails at the end of the monitoring period, those individual horses would be captured, and the collars manually removed.
 The welfare of each collared wild horse would be observed once per month while collared.
 Radio tagged wild horses would not need to be observed as often but would be observed regularly (6-10 times per year).
 Procedures for attaching the collars are described in Appendix C.